loftwah/loftwahfm/README.md

 ## Add a new album

-1. Create a folder at the repository root with the album slug.
-Example: `future-classics/`.
+1. Create a folder at `music/` with the album slug.
+Example: `music/future-classics/`.

 Put files directly in this folder (no subdirectories):